Angeli Foods

-Angeli Foods, also known as Angeli's Central Market or Angeli's Super Valu, was an American grocery store founded in Iron River, Michigan.
-Opened in 1917 by Italian immigrant Alfred Angeli, the company grew to encompass several stores dotted across in the Upper Peninsula of Michigan.
-Angeli Foods remained under family ownership for a total of three generations until its sale in 2022.
+Angeli Foods, also known as Angeli's Central Market or Angeli's Super Valu, was an American grocery store chain founded in Iron River, Michigan.
+Italian immigrant Alfred Angeli opened the first store in 1917, and the company grew to encompass several locations dotted across the Upper Peninsula of Michigan.
+Angeli Foods remained under family ownership for three generations until its sale in 2022.

 History

-Italian immigrant Alfred Angeli founded Angeli Foods in 1917 at 402 W. Adams St. in the-then quickly growing mining community of Iron River, Michigan.
+Italian immigrant Alfred Angeli founded Angeli Foods in 1917 at 402 W. Adams St. in the growing mining community of Iron River, Michigan.
 It was the first self-service grocery store to open in the Upper Peninsula of Michigan, the first to offer a frozen food locker, and the first to offer a five-day workweek.
-In addition, they were the Upper Peninsula's first independent retailer to offer profit sharing and medical insurance.
+They were also the Upper Peninsula's first independent retailer to offer profit sharing and medical insurance.

 Early in Angeli Foods' existence, it delivered groceries around Iron River using a 1924 Ford Model TT truck.
-They retained it as an in-store display after it was retired.
-According to Angeli Foods' official history, the company was successful enough to branch into several other industries, including a 2000 acre farm, the Iron Inn hotel, a feed warehouse, and pet supplies.
+They retained the vehicle as an in-store display after it was retired.
+According to the company's official history, over the next few decades Angeli Foods branched into several other industries, including a 2000 acre farm, the Iron Inn hotel, a feed warehouse, and pet supplies.

 After Alfred Angeli's death in 1950, his grocery store remained within the family for two more generations.
-Alfred's son Libero worked quickly to establish a new Iron River store location, on which construction began in 1953.
+Alfred's son Libero worked quickly to build a new Iron River store location, on which construction began in 1953.